litvem/T11_Web_Application/README.md

   "date": "2020-12-14",
   "time": "9:30-10:00",
   "name": "John",
-  "sessionid": "5355QPITzxL9-tGW1yOUMITYwIYk4Vdz"
+  "sessionId": "5355QPITzxL9-tGW1yOUMITYwIYk4Vdz"
 }
 ```

 ### **<ins>Output Data</ins>**

-The **output data** of this components is the information sent once the user provided necessary information and confirmed the booking.
+The **output data** of this component is the information sent once the user provided necessary information and confirmed the booking.

 >Example of Booking request

 ```
 {
   "userid": "example@gmail.com",